 (Oct.
 27, 2021) - Body-worn camera footage provides an independent record of police behavior that, when made public, can reveal abuses of power, challenge police narratives, and can contribute to accountability.
 And while there are numerous examples that are a testament to the power of bodycams, we have also seen numerous examples of why simply acquiring and deploying body-worn cameras doesn’t always achieve this.
 Why?
 Because the policy must demand it.
 A strong policy will provide the department with a blueprint for using body cameras in a transparent way, and it will provide the public a way to hold police accountable.

-The rules around how officers use body-worn cameras, and what happens to the footage, are vital to delivering accountability and protecting privacy.
+The rules around how officers use body-worn cameras, and what happens to the footage, are vital to delivering accountability while protecting privacy.
 Without these, cameras can create greater harm and even be used as a police propaganda and surveillance tool, instead.

-See the current draft here: https://public.powerdms.com/ANCHOR/tree/documents/2370606
+See the policy here: https://public.powerdms.com/ANCHOR/tree/documents/2370606